gyeongminn/rhythm-game-in-c/README.md

 # We recommend changing console properties and playing the game with the following settings:

-- Options - Check "Use Legacy Console"
-- Font - Size 10 x 22
-- Font - Raster Fonts
-- Layout - Screen Buffer Size: Width 100, Height 40
+- Layout - Screen Buffer Size: Width 100, Height 41
-- Layout - Window Size: Width 100, Height 40
+- Layout - Window Size: Width 100, Height 41

 If you have any questions or need further assistance, feel free to ask.